s194384/s194384.github.io/index.markdown

   </div>
 </div>

 One can tell there are no obvious favorites of which of the two benches to use.
 Both benches have an odd outburst.
-For bench 1 located closest to the Piazza Italia sensor 2 has an outburst at 12 o’clock and for the other bench it is sensor 3 which has an outburst at 5 o’clock pm.
-We do see from the polar plot (figure number) a larger dwell time at the park at 12 o’clock and more visitors at 5 pm which could explain the two outbursts.
+For bench 1 located closest to the Piazza Italia sensor 2 has an outburst at 12 o’clock and for the other bench it is sensor 3 which has an outburst at 5 pm.
+We do see from the polar plot **(figure number)** a larger dwell time at the park at 12 o’clock and more visitors at 5 pm which could explain the two outbursts.
 However, it could also be errors in the data.

 The use of benches is highest in the afternoon and evening.
-When further investigating the plot (figure number (the one above)) there is a slight favor in bench 2 from 3 pm till 8 pm.
+When further investigating the plot (figure 6) there is a slight favor in bench 2 from 3 pm till 8 pm.
 This might be due to the location of the benches.
 The following plots display the temperature at the bench/sensor.

 <div style="justify-content: center;">
   <div style="display: flex; justify-content: center; align-items: center;">